-Yes, St. Andrew’s offers a daily after school program for students from Kindergarten through 5th grade.
-This program is called Beyond The Classroom (BTC), and is open daily from dismissal until 5:30pm.
-There are two options: daily supervised care (free play, snacks, library, games, arts & crafts, etc...) and enrichment classes that range from individual music lessons, to legos, to tennis, and many more!
-Please visit our website for details and pricing and options.
+Yes, St. Andrew’s offers Beyond The Classroom (BTC), a daily after school program for students from Kindergarten through 5th grade.
+BTC is open daily from dismissal until 5:30pm.
+There are two options: daily supervised care (free play, snacks, library, games, arts & crafts, etc.) and enrichment classes like individual music lessons, Legos, tennis, and many more!
+Please visit the BTC page for details, pricing, and options.

-St. Andrew’s offers a daily morning and afternoon shuttle bus from 31st Street (Lower & Middle school campus) to Southwest Parkway (Upper School campus).
-There is also a morning shuttle from Southwest Parkway to 31st Street that departs at 7:00am.
+St. Andrew’s offers a daily morning and afternoon shuttle bus for Upper School students.
+The bus departs at 8:00 am from 31st Street (Lower & Middle School campus) and arrives at Southwest Parkway (Upper School campus) around 8:30 am.
+There are two afternoon shuttles departing Southwest Parkway at 4:15 pm and 6:15 pm.

-From Kindergarten through 5th grade students study Spanish.
-Beginning in 6th grade we offer a language carousel where all students have a chance to take classes in Spanish, Latin and Mandarin, and then choose one to focus on for Middle and High School.
+From Kindergarten through 5th grade, students study Spanish.
+Beginning in 6th grade, we offer a language carousel, where all students have a chance to take classes in Spanish, Latin and Mandarin.
+They then choose one language on which to focus during Middle and Upper School.

 St. Andrew's Episcopal School requires that all students from grade K through 12 are compliant with the Texas Minimum State Vaccine Requirements.
 All students must be up to date on vaccines and submit immunization records prior to the first day of school.
 Students requesting a medical exemption from the immunization requirements must annually submit a signed, dated letter from the student’s Texas-licensed, treating physician (M.D. or D.O.) specifically stating the basis for the exemption and that the required vaccines would be medically contraindicated or pose a significant risk to the health and well-being of the child or a member of the child’s household.
 Requests for medical exemptions will be considered and granted on a case-by-case basis.
 Students who have not received any vaccines will not be considered for medical exemption.
 The School does not accept exemptions for conscientious objections.
 If an outbreak or suspected outbreak of any vaccine preventable disease occurs in the state of Texas, any student who for whatever reason is not immunized may be excluded from school and all school-related activities.